mRoca/CI-HMVC-Migrations/README.md

 # CodeIgniter HMVC migration class

-This class permit to use migrations with HMVC modules ()
+This class permit to use migrations with HMVC modules (work with <https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc> codeigniter-modular-extensions-hmvc)

 Usage: